pactumjs/pactum/docs/interactions.md

 # Interactions

-> Interactions will be explained in much more detailed in [consumer testing](https://github.com/ASaiAnudeep/pactum/wiki/Consumer-Testing)

 An interaction is an individual message that combines a request sent by the consumer & minimal expected response replied by the provider.
 Interactions help you to control the the state of your providers (mock server).
 They are categorized into two:

 * Mock Interaction